gerbless/react-tutorial/object-oriented-programming/readme.md

 ![classical-diagram][classical-diagram-source]

-Now, lets forget all this ..... garbage found in misconceptions about how javascript objects should work.
+Now, lets forget all this ..... garbage found in misconceptions about how Javascript objects should work.
 Let's try to refactor this mess with something more clean and tidy:

 ````javascript
 var Foo = {